10 Powerful Advanced HIIT Techniques for Explosive Athletic Performance: A Comprehensive Guide

 5. Repeat for 20 minutes

-EMOMs are versatile and can be adapted to focus on specific athletic qualities, making them suitable for a wide range of sports and fitness goals.
+EMOMs are flexible and can be shaped to target specific athletic qualities, making them suitable for a wide span of sports and fitness goals.

 8. Wave Loading HIIT: Undulating Intensity for Continuous Adaptation

-Wave Loading HIIT involves alternating between high, medium, and low-intensity intervals in a wave-like pattern.
-This technique prevents plateau by constantly challenging your body with varying levels of intensity.
+Wave Loading HIIT involves cycling between high, medium, and low-intensity intervals in a wave-like rhythm.
+This technique wards off plateaus by continually challenging your body with shifting levels of intensity.

 A Wave Loading HIIT workout might look like this: